+- a.
+What is the main product?

 - b.
-What is unique about this product? - c.
-How is it marketed? - d.
-How are the resources sourced to make this product? - e.
-Where in the world is the biggest market for Amarula? - f.
-How much of this product is exported? - g.
+What is unique about this product?

+- c.
+How is it marketed?

+- d.
+How are the resources sourced to make this product?

+- e.
+Where in the world is the biggest market for Amarula?

+- f.
+How much of this product is exported?

+- g.
 Do you think it has a positive impact on the local economy of Ba-Phalaborwa?
 How?